Skip to navigation Skip to content

 Select Open in MCRS to redirect to MCRS to action the work item.

-Note: completed work items can’t be reopened with Work Optimiser - Health
+Note: completed work items cannot be reopened with Work Optimiser - Health.
+When work items have been completed the claim must be viewed through Restricted Claim Actions.

 If the work item has bundled cases, go to Step 7